Eddie ‘The Beast’ Hall: Life After Strongman

 TM: In terms of body transformation, do you think that can sometimes help strongmen?
 We’ve recently seen Terry Holland get in serious shape.
 Can that give an advantage in that career?

 TM: You’ve mentioned movies a lot.
-We can’t not ask you what the plans are there?
+We have to ask you what the plans are there?

 TM: Brian Shaw has been doing some YouTube videos around cooking.
 Would you fancy joining him doing that?